elastisys/compliantkubernetes/docs/user-guide/network-model.md

 where `$DOMAIN` is the environment-specific variable [you received from the administrator](prepare.md#access-your-web-portals).
 The line above is presented in [DNS Zone file](https://en.wikipedia.org/wiki/Zone_file) format and is widely accepted by DNS providers.

-After configuration, make sure the DNS record is properly configured and propagaged, by typing:
+After configuration, make sure the DNS record is properly configured and propagated, by typing:

 ```bash
 host -a demo.example.com.